 A walk up COVID-19 screening clinic operated by Sandringham Ambulatory Care Centre provides those in the local community with symptoms an opportunity to get tested.

 The clinic is located at the rear of the Sandringham Hospital main car park at 193 Bluff Road, Sandringham.
-The clinic operates between 8.30am-5.30pm, seven days per week.
-Please note the service is closed for cleaning at 11.00pm and 2.00pm for thirty minutes each day.
+The clinic operates between 9.00am-5.00pm, seven days per week.
+Please note the service is closed for cleaning at 12.30pm for 40 minutes each day.

 Entry is via a footpath external to the hospital building.
 A map of the location can be found here.